C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: LLM Model Versions and Configurations

-For each prediction task, we queried the large language models using zero-shot prompts designed to elicit the target label (party affiliation or party standing) directly from the text of the question utterance.
+\begin{itemize}[noitemsep] \item BERT Classifier (see Figure~\ref{fig:BERT}) (bert-base-cased, fine-tuned on the different tasks) \item LLaMA-3-70B (llama3:70b) \item DeepSeek-R1-70B (deepseek-r1:70b) \item Qwen-3-32B (qwen3:32b) \item Gemma-3-27B (gemma3:27b) \item Mistral (mistral:latest) \end{itemize} For each prediction task, we queried the large language models using zero-shot prompts designed to elicit the target label (party affiliation or party standing) directly from the text of the question utterance.
 The speaker’s name, typically present at the start of each utterance, was removed to avoid trivial cues.
 Prompts were phrased in a standardized format across all models to ensure consistency, with variations only in the input text corresponding to each utterance.
 The exact wording of the prompts is provided in Table~\ref{tab:LLM_prompts}, for reproducibility.